jp-praveen/Autonomous_UAV_GNC/README.md

-# UAV Autonomous Guidance & Object Avoidance using RealSense ROS and MAVROS
+# UAV Autonomous Guidance & Object Avoidance using Sterocamera and Pixhawk
-UAV Autonomous Guidance &amp; Object Avoidance using RealSense ROS and MAVROS
+UAV Autonomous Guidance &amp; Object Avoidance using Sterocamera and Pixhawk

 ## **🚀 Overview**
 This repository implements an **autonomous UAV guidance system** integrating: